Agheb/PyRunnerGame/Readme.md

 	# draw my classes stuff
 	rects = MyClass.draw_something(value)

-	# render_thread is the local instance of the RenderThread
+	'''render_thread is the local instance of the RenderThread'''
-	# draw the surface to the main screen
+	# draw the surface centered to the main screen
 	render_thread.blit(MyClass.surface, None, True)

 	# tell it to update the whole screen -- use only if the whole screen changed